pymupdf/PyMuPDF/docs/page.rst

       :arg int align: *(New in v1.16.12)* the horizontal alignment for the replacing text.
 See :meth:`insertTextbox` for available values.
 The vertical alignment is always (approximately) centered.

-      :arg sequence fill: *(New in v1.16.12)* the fill color of the rectangle after applying the redaction.
-The default is *white = (1, 1, 1)*, which is also taken if *None* is specified. *(Changed in v1.16.13)* To suppress any fill color, specify *False*.
+      :arg sequence fill: *(New in v1.16.12)* the fill color of the rectangle **after applying** the redaction.
+The default is *white = (1, 1, 1)*, which is also taken if *None* is specified. *(Changed in v1.16.13)* To suppress a fill color alltogether, specify *False*.
 In this cases the rectangle remains transparent.

       :arg sequence text_color: *(New in v1.16.12)* the color of the replacing text.
 Default is *black = (0, 0, 0)*.

+      :arg bool cross_out: *(new in v1.17.2)* add two diagonal lines to the annotation rectangle.

       :rtype: :ref:`Annot`
-      :returns: the created annotation.
-The appearance of a redaction annotation cannot be changed (except for its rectangle).
-A redaction is displayed as a crossed-out transparent rectangle with red lines.
+      :returns: the created annotation. *(Changed in v1.17.2)* Its standard appearance looks like a red rectangle (no fill color), optionally showing two diagonal lines.
+Colors, line width, dashing, opacity and blend mode can now be set and applied via :meth:`Annot.update` like with other annotations.

       .. image:: images/img-redact.jpg